Benjamin Cremaschi

-Benjamin Cremaschi (Benjamín /es/; born March 2, 2005) is an American professional soccer player who plays as a midfielder for club Parma, on loan from Major League Soccer club Inter Miami, and the United States national team.
+Benjamin Cremaschi (Benjamín /es/; born March 2, 2005) is an American professional soccer player who plays as a midfielder for club Parma and the United States national team.

-Youth soccer
+Cremaschi is a product of the Inter Miami academy, and signed with their senior team in 2022.
+With Inter Miami, Cremaschi helped win the 2023 Leagues Cup and 2024 Supporters' Shield, before joining Serie A club Parma on loan for the 2025 season.
+The following season, Cremaschi joined Parma on a permanent deal.

+Cremaschi has represented the United States at the U19, U20, U23, and senior level, and was selected for the 2024 Summer Olympics, and the 2023 and 2025 editions of the FIFA U-20 World Cup.
+Cremaschi won the Golden Ball award in the 2025 FIFA U-20 World Cup and was named the 2025 U.S. Soccer Young Male Player of the Year for his performances over the calendar year.

+Early career

 Cremaschi began playing soccer with Key Biscayne SC at the age of 6, and at 14 moved to Weston FC.
 He helped the Weston Academy win the 2021 U16 MLS Next Cup, where he won the Golden Ball.

 Club career

 Inter Miami

 In 2021, Cremaschi joined Inter Miami's academy.
 In 2022, he helped the Inter Miami U17s win the Generation Adidas Cup and earned a MLS Next All-Star selection.

 In 2022, Cremaschi also made his debut with Inter Miami II, scoring 5 and assisting one in the 2022 MLS Next Pro season.

 On November 22, 2022, he signed his first professional contract with the senior Inter Miami side.
 He made his professional debut with Inter Miami on February 25, 2023 as a late substitute in a 2–0 Major League Soccer win over CF Montréal.

 In 2023, Inter Miami won the 2023 Leagues Cup, where Cremaschi played a part with 2 assists and 1 goal.

 On August 16, 2025, Cremaschi expressed dissatisfaction with his playing time and being put into positions he is less comfortable with by coach Javier Mascherano, saying in a pre-match interview "I go to the games and I have no idea where I'm going to play".
 Mascherano publicly responded to Cremaschi's statements, stating that he hadn't heard any personal complaints from Cremaschi, he was open to Cremaschi privately confiding in him, and that players sometimes had to play in positions that they may not like in order to get playing time.